 Starting to train a Rhodesian Ridgeback when he is a puppy is crucial for getting his strong-willed and independent personality under control.
 They aren’t hard to train if you’re experienced with training dogs, but they do benefit from consistent training methods in addition to a firm but gentle approach when training.

 New dog owners may struggle with training a Rhodesian Ridgeback because of their personality.
 If they don’t want to do something, they won’t do it.
-It may be better to reach out to a professional dog trainer for advice or even to help you train your dog.
+It may be better to reach out to a professional dog trainer for advice or even help with training your dog.

 Rhodesian Ridgebacks are not hypoallergenic.
 They do have a smooth, short coat that doesn’t shed a lot, but they will shed some hair during the warmer months and even throughout the year.
 If you don’t want hair all over your furniture, it’s a good idea to run a wire brush through their coat once a week to remove any loose hair.

 Bathing doesn’t have to be done too frequently.
-Once every 4-6 weeks can help to keep the coat looking shiny.
+Once every 4 to 6 weeks can help keep the coat looking shiny.
 If your dog spends a lot of time outside, he may get dirty more frequently.
 Of course, you can give him a bath if he gets muddy or dirty.

 Other grooming aspects to take into consideration are regular nail trimmings and teeth brushing.
 Keeping your dog’s nails trimmed on a regular basis can help keep them healthy and prevent you from getting scratched.
 Brushing your dog’s teeth occasionally, starting from puppyhood, can help keep his teeth healthy and prevent dental diseases as your dog ages.